edahlgren/accpub/README.md

-This is a preview of a social benefit organization designed to <span id="highlight">accelerate academic publishing</span>, starting with Computer Science and Natural Language Processing research.
+This is a preview of a non-profit social benefit organization designed to <span id="highlight">accelerate academic publishing</span>, starting with Computer Science and Natural Language Processing research.

 [Jump to FAQ](#faq)

-This company tackles problems with academic software that authors and research groups struggle to address on their own, even with sufficient training.
+This organization tackles problems with academic software that authors and research groups struggle to address on their own, even with sufficient training.
 For example:

 + [Reproducibility](#reproducibility)
 + [Sustainable design](#sustainable-design)